New Jersey Roads - US 202/CR 511 - N. of Morristown

 NB at the same bridge and the beginning of NJ 53.
 You get a better view from this side of the original clearance painted under the modern sign.
 You also get an inch less forgiveness.

-More of them at Halsey Rd.
+More little signs at Halsey Rd.
 The first is SB and the second is supposed to be for Halsey Rd.
 (WB), but over time it has rotated 180 degrees to face no one.

 On Littleton Road, which runs E-W between CR 511 and I-80 and carries US 202.